 Which Possession Proceedings?

 Possession claims were stayed in the courts between March and 20 September 2020 which means that there is a large backlog in the courts and all claims are taking a long time.
-Notice periods have been amended with effect from 1 June 2021.
+Notice periods will be going back to normal on 1 October 2021.
 Details can be found on our Possession Notices page.

 Landlord Law members should visit the Coronavirus help page for more information and links to information services.